Leont/path-finder/README.md

 Creates a sequence of results.
 This sequence is "lazy" -- results are not pre-computed.

 It takes as arguments a list of directories to search and named arguments as control options.
-If no search directories are provided, the current directory is used (`"."`).
 Valid options include:

   * `order` -- Controls order of results.
 Valid values are `BreadthFirst` (breadth-first search), `PreOrder` (pre-order, depth-first search), `PostOrder` (post-order, depth-first search).
-The default is `BreadthFirst`.
+The default is `PreOrder`.

   * `follow-symlinks` - Follow directory symlinks when true.
 Default is `True`.